Island Peak Climbing

 “Can I do this Island Peak Climbing?”

 This is a challenging trip suitable for motivated walkers with the ability to walk at least 6-9 hours per day with a light daypack.
-If you are in an excellent health condition with good physical fitness, a positive attitude about hiking and climbing the mountains peaks, self-confidence, and strong determination for self-goal, you can accomplish this trip successfully.
+If you are in an excellent health condition with good physical fitness, a positive attitude about hiking and climbing the mountain peaks, self-confidence, and strong determination for self-goal, you can accomplish this trip successfully.

 Light exercising and jogging regularly for some months prior to the trip is a good idea to enhance your strength and stability.
 Previous hiking and trekking experiences are an asset but some technical skills are required for climbing this peak.
 If you have any pre-existing medical conditions such as heart, lung, or blood diseases, it is better to consult your doctor before participating in this trip.